HiteshKolluru-asu/SER516-Spr25-JavaB-3/README.md

 * Afferent Coupling (Ca): Measures the number of incoming dependencies.
 Benchmark Value: 5
 * Efferent Coupling (Ce): Measures the number of outgoing dependencies.
 Benchmark Value: 5
 * Instability metric (I) : Measures how susceptible a software package is, to changes based on its outgoing dependencies.
+Benchmark Value: 0.5
 * Defect Density: Number of defects per lines of code.
-Benchmark Value: 10
+Benchmark Value: 200
 * Visualization of the metrics: Line graph for Afferent, Efferent and Instability metrics.
 Bar Chart for Defect Density.
 * Added a Benchmark value for each metric and graph shows the metrics against this idealized baseline(benchmark) over time.